pimcore/pimcore/doc/Usage-of-checkout-manager.markdown

    * Mail configuration

 ## 2 - Setting up Checkout Steps
 For each checkout step (e.g. delivery address, delivery date, ...) there has to be a concrete checkout step implementation.
 This implementation is responsible for storage and loading of necessary checkout data for each step.
-It needs to extend `\OnlineShop\Framework\CheckoutManager\AbstractStep` and implement `\OnlineShop\Framework\CheckoutManager\ICheckoutStep`.
+It needs to extend `\Pimcore\Bundle\PimcoreEcommerceFrameworkBundle\CheckoutManager\AbstractStep` and implement `\Pimcore\Bundle\PimcoreEcommerceFrameworkBundle\CheckoutManager\ICheckoutStep`.

 Following methods have to be implemented:
 * commit($data): is called when step is finished and data needs to be saved